2020s European rearmament: Rearmament efforts

-On 14 February 2025, President of the European Commission Ursula von der Leyen advocated for activating an emergency clause to facilitate increased defence spending by EU member states.
-The clause would forego typical strict budget deficit limits for member states, and would enable increased defence spending without requiring corresponding budget cuts in other areas.

-Eastern European nations, particularly the Baltic states and Poland, demonstrated willingness to approach higher spending levels to address potential threats from Russia.
+Poland and the Baltic states demonstrated willingness to approach high spending levels to address potential threats from Russia.
+Nordic countries have also significantly increased their defense budgets.
 France, along with Southern European nations with high debt levels including Italy and Greece, also supported the initiative.
-However, Northern European countries with fiscally conservative governments such as the Netherlands, Germany, and Sweden expressed opposition to new debt issuance during treasury discussions.
-Other nations, including the United Kingdom, advocated for more moderate targets between 2.5% and 3.5% of GDP.
+Northern European countries with fiscally conservative governments such as the Netherlands, Germany, and Sweden expressed opposition to new debt issuance during treasury discussions.
+The United Kingdom, advocated for more moderate targets between 2.5% and 3.5% of GDP.
 On 4 March 2025, von der Leyen proposed ReArm Europe, a five-point plan to boost defence spending by up to €800 billion, including €150 billion in loans to EU member states.
 This came a day after Trump halted all military aid to Ukraine.